Gojira Amp Settings & Guitar Tone – Sound Just Like Them!

 Guitars

-Duplantier uses a few different guitars, but his main guitar is his Charvel Signature.
+Duplantier uses a few different guitars, but his main guitar is his Charvel Signature model.
 Charvel is a fairly popular brand in metal, with quite a few players sporting their guitars.
+They’re a Fender subsidiary, so many of their guitars are, for all intents and purposes, hot-rodded Fender classics.

-Duplantier’s Charvel is a Tele-style guitar.
-It has a similarly twangy sound, but the mahogany neck and ebony fretboard give it some added warmth and depth.
+In that vein, Duplantier’s Charvel is a Tele-style guitar.
+However, unlike the original Telecaster, this isn’t an instrument you’d go to for country twang.
+Its mahogany neck and ebony fretboard give it some added warmth and depth in comparison to a standard Tele.

 There is also a more affordable version of his signature model.
 This version is also made from mahogany and ebony but has a bit less of a Tele look and uses Seymour Duncan humbuckers instead of DiMarzio.